 Gravetye Manor is a member of the Pride of Britain Hotels chain, which is a collection of 50 of some of the best hotels in Britain.
 Pride of Britain is currently offering an all-inclusive two-night Renew at Gravetye break.
 Priced from £1,288 per room/£644 pp (two sharing) it includes daily full English breakfast, alfresco lunch, cream tea and dinner.
 Spend time exploring the hotel’s 1,000 acres which include a stunning wildflower meadow, two-acre walled vegetable garden and an orchard with 32 varieties of apple.
 Contact Pride of Britain Hotels on 0800 089 3929 (www.prideofbritainhotels.com).
 For alternative booking options try:

-Other member hotels from the Pride of Britain Hotels group reviewed by ALadyofLeisure.com include: The Headland hotel, Cornwall; Stapleford Park, Leicestershire; Park House hotel and spa, Sussex (click on each hotel name to read the review).
+Other member hotels from the Pride of Britain Hotels group reviewed by ALadyofLeisure.com include: The Headland hotel, Cornwall: luxury in the heart of Newquay; A relaxing stay at Stapleford Park hotel, golf and spa, Leicestershire; Park House hotel and spa, a West Sussex secret (but not for much longer)